zsjnb7/ThermoONet-Comet/README.md

 1. Nucleus size estimation from water production data
 2. Physical parameter optimization through inverse modeling
 3. Comparative studies with large sample of comets
+## Note on Application
+The size inversion code is specifically designed for comet C/2002 Y1 (Juels-Holvorcem).
+When applying to other comets:
+Modify input files accordingly
+Adjust the activity peak position in the class based on the water curve peak
+The annealing algorithm runs 30 cycles by default for balance between precision and computational time
+## References
+This implementation is based on deep-learning-driven thermophysical modeling for cometary activity ([Zhao et al., 2025](https://doi.org/10.1051/0004-6361/202554703)).
+## License
+This project is for research purposes.
+Please cite appropriate references if using this code in publications.
+## Contact
+For questions regarding this implementation, please open an issue in the GitHub repository.